geoportti/example_taito_howto/README.md

 ```
 sbatch LakeRun.job
 ```
-The progress can be checked for example with the command
+The progress can be checked for example with the command:
 ```
 squeue | grep <your username>
 ```